Counselling for Anxiety in Adelaide

 Feelings of anxiety are common in response to a range of stressors in life, whether it be at home, at work, when under intense pressure or as a result of issues within our relationships.

-Everybody experiences anxiety in response to the challenges that life throws us.
+Through our Adelaide anxiety counselling, we understand we experience it in response to the challenges that life throws us.

 Some people describe constant worries about the little things, others notice their breathing gets faster and shallower when panicked, others describe butterflies before an important presentation.

-Anxiety is a useful emotion, it can drive us to achieve our best and to complete tasks and is designed to function as a way of protecting us from danger.
+It is, however, a useful emotion, it can drive us to achieve our best and to complete tasks, and is designed to function as a way of protecting us from danger.

 When anxiety is no longer helpful